Why You Need “Disturbances in the Field”

 There is, indeed, a Universal Truth to be found in marketing communications.
 It’s True, because it’s demonstrably effective, and Universal, because it stems from the way our heads work:

-This is Killian’s Law #3, followed by the practical corollary:
+That is Killian’s Law #3, followed by the practical corollary:

-A communication with no unexpected element is doomed.
+A communication with no disruption is doomed.

 Blame the way the neurons in our brains are wired.
 Consider your trip to work this morning.
 Your eye took in dozens of buildings, absorbing information about their size, shape, color, location, and a million other details.
 Your brain was chucking this sensory-data-stuff overboard with equal speed because it offered nothing you hadn’t seen yesterday, last Thursday, or in August of 1994.
 We call this avalanche of “normal” processed-and-discarded data the Information Field.

 Suppose, then, tomorrow’s commute leads you past a building that has changed.
 Changed color, added a flagpole, disappeared, shrunk.
 You’d notice.
 The bigger the deviation from the expected norm (began to dance the hootchie kootchie, for example) the more strongly you’d notice.

 The brain constantly sifts through a river of sensory input, letting the ordinary and expected flow through, while searching for discontinuity, for visual anomalies, for the smell-that-doesn’t-belong-in-the-kitchen, for pigs that fly, for the siren under the traffic noise, for the dissonance of the unexpected.